ABOUT THE Summer SYMPOSIUM:

 Proposal acceptance decisions will be made by PLMA’s Symposium Committee on May 20, 2026.

-with a discounted registration code.
+If your proposal is selected, each of your identified presenters will receive an invitation to present at the PLMA Summer Symposium, together with a discounted registration code.
 All presenters MUST register for and plan to attend the Symposium as confirmation of their acceptance to speak at the event.

 Presenters are responsible for their own symposium registration cost, travel, and if applicable, hotel expenses.